udacity-user/project1/README.md

 ### File description

-The folder data contains the .csv files of data.
+The data.zip contains two .csv files.
+The data and the schema.

 In addition to the data there is also an ipython notebook of data analysis and presentation.